dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 In practice today (2026, the time of writing), at D-Wave the annealing quantum computer is utilized as an approximate sampler of quantum Boltzmann machines.
-Thus the following introductory definition only serves to satisfy one's curiosity.
-Refer to [Ami2018]_ for a complete treatment.
+Thus the following introductory definition only serves to satisfy one's
+curiosity: Refer to [Ami2018]_ for a complete treatment.

 In D-Wave's implementation, these Hamiltonians take the form:\ [#]_